-NOTE 46.
-CASH AND INVESTMENTS - TERRITORIAL
+rence NOTE 46.
+CASH AND INVESTMENTS - T ERRITORI AL

-Description and Material Accounting Policies Relating to Cash and Investment - Territorial
+Description and Material Accounting Policies Relating to Cash and Investment - Terr itorial

-Under the whole-of-government banking arrangements, given the agency holds a Set-Off Bank account, interest is not earned on 'Deposits Held at Call with a Financial Institution'.
+Under the whole-of-government banking arrangements, given the agency holds a Set nterest is not

-\$'000 \$'000
+earned on 'Deposits Held at Call with a Financial Institution'.

+2023 202

+· · · · · · \$'000 \$'00

 (a) Cash and Investment Balances

 Cash and Investments

 Cash and Cash Equivalents

 Cash on Hand

 Deposits Held at Call with a Financial Institution

 Total Cash and Cash Equivalents

 Total Cash and Investments

-(b) Reconciliation of Cash and Cash Equivalents at the end of the Reporting Perio Behalf of the Territory to the Related Items in the Statement of Assets and Lia
+(b) Reconciliation of Cash and Cash Equivalents at the end of the Reporting Period i Behalf of the Territory to the Related Items in the Statement of Assets and Liabil

 Total Cash and Cash Equivalents Recorded in the Statement of Assets and Liabilities on Behalf of the Territory

-Bank Overdraft
+, Bank Overdraft

 Cash and Cash Equivalents at the End of the Reporting Period as Recorded in the Statement of Cash Flows on Behalf of the Territory

-(c) Reconciliation of the Operating Result to Net Cash Inflows from Operating Act tivities
+(c) Reconciliation of the Operating Result to Net Cash Inflows from Operating Activity ties

 Operating Result

 Add/(Less) Non-Cash Items

 Forgiveness of Liabilities

 Cash Before Changes in Operating Assets and Liabilities

 Changes in Operating Assets and Liabilities

 (Increase)/Decrease in Receivables

 (Increase)/Decrease in Other Assets

 Increase/(Decrease) in Payables

 Increase/(Decrease) in Other Provision

 Increase/(Decrease) in Other Liabilities

 Net Changes in Operating Assets and Liabilities

 Net Cash Inflows from Operating Activities

-Commentary - Note 46: Cash and Investments - Territorial
+Commentary - Note 46: Cash and Investments - Territ torial

+Cashflow Reconciliation

+Agencies must include the:

+Operating Result' line item;

+'Add/(Less) Non-Cash Items' line item; and

+Add/(Less) Non-cash Refins line Refin, and (Cash Refore Changes in Operating Assets and Liphilities' line item